 Library Services are committed to supporting you and your students with reading lists by:

-- Managing the Leganto service and its integration with MyLearningSpace.
+- Managing the Leganto service and its integrations with MyLearningSpace and Library systems.

-- Prioritizing the purchase of electronic copies of all content listed on Leganto, over print.
-This ensures 24/7 access on and off-campus, usually to multiple users simultaneously and is as per Principle 5 of the University’s Guidelines on Best Practice in Blended learning.
+- Prioritising the purchase of electronic copies of all content listed on Leganto, over print.
+This e-first acquisition approach ensures 24/7 access on and off-campus, usually to multiple users simultaneously and is as per Principle 5 of the University’s Guidelines on Best Practice in Blended learning.

-- Purchasing materials in appropriate formats and quantities based on your list.
+- Purchasing materials in appropriate formats and quantities based on the reading list, student cohort numbers and delivery model.

 - Providing copyright-compliant digitisation of book chapters and articles where possible.